grammyjs/website/site/docs/hosting/firebase.md

 }
 ```

-That's it!
-Your bot is ready to go.
+That's it, your bot is ready to go.
 Head over to Telegram and watch it respond to messages!